sal55/langs/Benchmarks.md

 ### Conclusion

 I'm wrapping this up after 8 days or so.
-I've seen significant increase in speed for about 4 days.
+I've seen no significant increase in speed for about 4 days.
 But the code is now much tidy and leaner, and no longer so embarrassing to look at.
 Executables are about 1/6th smaller than the ones from my current working compiler.

 Still lots of small stuff that can be done, mainly to do with more efficiently working with register-based variables.
 But I think x64 processors have already got that taken care of; they do a good job of making poor-looking code run faster than it ought.